The Five Most Common Financial Questions: Answered | Wealthsimple

 The Five Most Common Financial Questions: Answered

-We rounded up our Portfolio Managers and asked them which things pretty much everyone wants to know.
+We rounded up our Investment Advisers and asked them which things pretty much everyone wants to know.

-“Does it makes a difference in cooking time if I roast two turkeys at once?” is not one of the five questions our portfolio managers get asked most often.
+“Does it makes a difference in cooking time if I roast two turkeys at once?” is not one of the five questions our investment advisers get asked most often.
 Nor is: “Frogs: reptiles or amphibians?”
 Or “Why is Odie the only animal in Garfield comics that can’t talk?”If you want answers to these questions, you will have to brave the internet and all its fake news (very little of which, thankfully, is about Garfield comics).
-But when we surveyed our portfolio managers, there were indeed some questions they get asked way more than any others.
+But when we surveyed our investment advisers, there were indeed some questions they get asked way more than any others.
 And we figured that means there are some financial quandaries a whole lot of people are in the dark about.

-Now, if you still want to call and ask your Wealthsimple Portfolio Manager instead because you love the sound of her voice, we're not going to stop you.
+Now, if you still want to call and ask your Wealthsimple Investment Adviser instead because you love the sound of her voice, we're not going to stop you.
 But in case you don't — or you don't even know what questions to ask! — check out our five most-asked questions, complete with really useful answers.

 Of all the questions we get, this one's the toughest to provide a one-size-fits-all answer.
 Which type of account you should choose depends on three factors: How much you earn now; How much you'll likely earn in the future; And whether you'll need to access the money before you retire.

-In a perfect world, you would max out both your RRSP and TFSA.
-RRSP contributions will lower your tax burden right now, which is great.
-At retirement age, on the other hand, you'll be able to withdraw from your TSFA without being taxed on your decades of gains, which is also pretty nice.
+In a perfect world, you would max out both your pension and ISA.
+Pension contributions will lower your tax burden right now, which is great.
+At retirement age, on the other hand, you'll be able to withdraw from your ISA without being taxed on your decades of gains, which is also pretty nice.
 But the world is not perfect — melted ice cream is not a slimming breakfast drink, and most of us don't make enough to put that kind of money aside every year.
-So you’re going to need to prioritize filling one up first.
-And in most cases, the RRSP wins.
+So you’re going to need to prioritise filling one up first.
+And in most cases, the pension usually wins.

 Your objective when you invest money in one of these two types of accounts is twofold.
 First, to save money so you don't have to work until you drop dead.
 Second, to limit the amount of taxes you pay.
 For most of us, the way to do that is to reduce our taxable income as much as possible every year.
-Any dollar you put into an RRSP does just that.
-And since you’re free to contribute 18% of your earned income, up to a maximum of $26,230, you can reduce your income by a pretty decent chunk.
+Any contribution you put into a pension whether it be a workplace pension or a personal one does just that.
+And since you’re free to contribute 100% of your annual earnings, up to a a maximum of £40,000 if you are a basic tax payer, you can reduce your income by a pretty descent chunk.
 Possibly even enough to bring you down to a lower tax bracket — which means you're not only reducing the amount of money you're taxed on, but the rate at which that money is taxed.

-A TFSA’s annual maximum contribution, on the other hand, is only $6,000, and that money does not get subtracted from your income.
-TFSA contributions are what's called “after tax.”
+An ISA’s annual maximum contribution, on the other hand, is only £20,000, and that money does not get subtracted from your income.
+ISA contributions are what's called “after tax.”
 But that doesn't mean it's never the right answer.

 Here are some rules of thumb that can help you make the choice.

-• If you make over $90,000, your tax rate goes up to 40%, so the RRSP will typically benefit you most by bringing down your taxable income.
+• If you make over £46,350, your tax rate goes up to 40% and pension contributions become very attractive.
+For instance, a pension contribution of £10k would only cost you £6k with the rest coming from tax relief.

-• If you make between $50,000 and $90,000, it makes the most sense to fund them equally until you max out your TFSA.
+• If you make between £100,000 and £125,000, you are effectively taxed at 60% as you lose your personal allowance at this level of income.
+Pension contributions are a great way of avoiding this tax trap.

-• If you have a pension through your employer that offers matching funds, prioritize that above all else.
+• If you have a pension through your employer that offers matching funds, prioritise that above all else.
 Otherwise you're throwing away salary.

-• If you think your income after retirement age will be greater than what you earn now, your money should go into your TFSA first.
+• If think your income after retirement age will be greater than what you earn now, your money should go into your pension first.
 Because it's better to pay the lower income tax rate on that money now, than the higher rate you'll pay when you take it out.

-• If you think you might need the money before retirement age, TFSAs are more flexible.
-Though RRSP's do allow for one time penalty-free withdrawals for first time home buyers.
+• If you think you might need the money before retirement age, ISAs are more flexible.
+With pensions you have to be sure you don't need access to the funds until 55, shortly to be 57.

-#2 How much should I put as a down payment on a home?

-You should put down no less than 20% of the purchase price of your home as a down payment.
-No arguing.
-No exceptions.
-You could put considerably less cash down and still find a bank willing to loan you up to 95% of the purchase price.
-But, like saying yes to that last tequila shot, it’s always a bad idea.
-Here's why.

 Again, the one scenario to avoid at all costs is cutting and running — investing all your money at once, getting spooked by a downturn, and selling everything to stem further losses.
 That's a recipe for losing your money.